 Overall, the prevalence of each type of interpersonal violence against children inside sport is significantly higher for males than females.

 Prevalence of IVAC by Gender

-Figure 2: Prevalence of IVAC inside Sport by Gender and Category (%)

 The prevalence of interpersonal violence against children is lowest for respondents in recreational sport and highest for those who competed in international sport.